IRRI in Burundi

 Rice has emerged as an important food staple in Burundi.
-Estimated land area currently being used for rice production includes about 5,000 hectares in the irrigated Imbo plain, 15,000 hectares in the non-irrigated Imbo plain, and 30,000 hectares in the Moso lowland.
-Between 1984 and 2011, rice production increased from 18,000 to 75,000 tons per year – a 316% increase in 27 years.
+Estimated land area currently being used for rice production in Burundi is about 50,000 hectares.
+This includes 5,000 hectares in the irrigated Imbo plain, 15,000 hectares in the non-irrigated Imbo plain, and 30,000 hectares in the Moso lowland and in high elevation marshlands.
+Between 1984 and 2011, rice production increased from 18,000 to 75,000 metric tons per year – a 316% increase in 27 years.
+In 2019, rice production in Burundi was estimated to be 120,000 metric tons.

-However rice production in Burundi faces challenges, low production, biotic and abiotic stresses, overused land plots and limited use of fertilizers, and a small number of qualified researchers and technicians.
-These challenges can be addressed by better-performing varieties and post-harvest technologies.
+However, rice production in Burundi faces a few challenges: low production, biotic and abiotic stresses, overused land plots, limited use of fertilizers, and a small number of qualified researchers and technicians.
+These challenges can be addressed by adoption of modern production, harvest and post-harvest technologies, provision of inputs, stronger value chains and market access and capacity strengthening for the national research and extension program and farmers.

-IRRI partners with the Ministry of Agriculture and Livestock, the University of Burundi and other research institutions and nongovernment organizations, with support from other governments and organizations in order to deliver impactful research for the region.
-Complete with facilities and laboratories, the research hub in Burundi enhances rice breeding expertise in other countries, including Kenya, Tanzania, Uganda, Malawi, Rwanda, and many others.
+In Burundi, IRRI partners with the Ministry of Environment, Agriculture and Livestock, the University of Burundi and other research institutions and non-governmental organizations, with support from other governments and organizations in order to create positive impact on the smallholder farmers and consumers in Burundi and in other African countries through research and extension.
+In 2019, ongoing projects of IRRI in Burundi were financially supported by a philanthrop George Liang from China, the African Development Bank and the World Bank via the Government of Burundi.
+Enabled with rice field research facilities and laboratories, the research centre in Burundi enhances rice breeding expertise in other countries including Kenya, Tanzania, Mozambique, Uganda, Malawi, Rwanda, and many others.

 Key achievements in Burundi